danielfilipealmeida/pix-flix/README.md

 After successfully building the project, PixFlix will open, and you can start adding your images to create your video:

+1. Create projectw
-1. Drag and drop images into the PixFlix window.
+2. Drag and drop images into the PixFlix window.
-2. Rearrange the images as needed.
+3. Rearrange the images as needed.
-3. Set your desired video size and final duration.
+4. Set your desired video size and final duration.
-4. Click "Create Video" and let PixFlix do its magic!
+5. Click "ENCODE" and let PixFlix do its magic!

 The final video will be saved to your chosen output directory.

 ## Contributing

-We welcome contributions from everyone!
-Feel free to submit issues, feature requests, or pull requests.
+This project is a learning experience.
+Although contributions are closed, feel free to use and iterate on it.
+Please add a mention and a link if you do so.

 ### License